Welcome to the Limes Medical Centre

 A Summary Care Record is an electronic record which contains information about the medicines you take, allergies you suffer from and any bad reactions to medicines you have had.

-For further information please visit www.nhscarerecords.nhs.uk.
+For further information please visit Summary Care Record.

-A vaccine to prevent shingles, a common, painful skin disease is not available on the NHS to certain people in their 70s.
+A vaccine to prevent shingles, a common, painful skin disease is available on the NHS to certain people in their 70s.

-The vaccine is expected to reduce your risk of getting shingles.
+The shingles vaccine is expected to reduce your risk of getting shingles.
 If you are unlucky enough to go on to have the disease, your symptoms may be milder and the illness shorter.

 Shingles can be very painful and uncomfortable.
-Some people are left with pain lasting for years after the initial rash has healed.
-And shingles is fatal for around 1 in 1,000 over-70s who develop it.
+Some people are left with pain lasting for years after the initial rash has healed, and shingles is fatal for around 1 in 1,000 over-70s who develop it.

 It's fine to have the shingles vaccine if you've already had shingles.
-The shingles vaccine works very well in people who have had shingles before and it will boost your immune against further shingles attacks.
+The shingles vaccine works very well in people who have had shingles before and it will boost your immunity against further shingles attacks.

 Who can have the shingles vaccination?

-A website providing comprehensive health information as provided by GP's and nurses to patients during consultations.
+A website providing comprehensive health information as provided by GPs and nurses to patients during consultations.

-(Site updated 12/05/2016)
+(Site updated 02/12/2019)